GeoCat/geoserver/docs/src/install/installwin.rst

 #.
 Create a folder to hold your GeoServer Enterprise configuration.
 A recommended location is :file:`C:\\ProgramData\\GeoServer\\Data`

 #.
 Create a suitable folder structure.
-To do this, you should manually create two empty folders: :file:`data` and :file:`data\\tilecache`.
+To do this, you should manually create two empty folders: :file:`data` and :file:`tilecache`.
 GeoServer will save configuration to these files the first time it runs.

-   You can also use a prepackaged data directory (for instance, from an existing GeoServer instance), just copying it under your data folder.
+   You can also use a prepackaged data directory (for instance, from an existing GeoServer instance), copying it under your data folder.
 The provided :file:`geoserver-enterprise-data.zip` file contains such a structure, and you can use it have your GeoServer instance already populated with test data and configurations.

 #.
 Update the Tomcat configuration with this data directory location.